ottomatica/docable-notebooks/examples/docker-engine.md

 ## Current Tutorial Issues:

 * Streaming output would be good.
-Install commands are problematic and time out.
+Install commands are problematic and time out. privileged commands would require a fix in `sudo-prompt` to expose or access the child process: https://github.com/jorangreef/sudo-prompt/blob/master/index.js
 * Multiline commands are not working well---only first line gets executed.
 I had to change SETX command block to be oneliner
 * The SETX command isn't ideal either since it has hard-coded path.
 This should be updated to be dynamic.
 * Finally, reloading server and it's process to handle any change to env... tricky.
 The `echo %DOCKER_HOST%` command will not have the right environment variable, unless the docable notebook server and the shell it's running in, is restarted.